Yanni242/MyGitProject/README.md

 If the user enters yes the script chooses a random number from 1 to 6.
 Mimicking a real dice roll.
 If the user enters no the script will end.

+Yanni Turnquest
+Added new functions to python quiz